| ICE.NFS

 on each segment, or using a newer high-performance Ethernet card on both server and client

+computers also may help.
 ICE.NFS Fails to Work Properly

 Without a Domain Name Service (DNS) Running on the Network